French City Rocked By Unrest Blamed On Score-settling Chechens - UrduPoint

 Rebsamen said the police reinforcements were arriving after he spoke by telephone with Interior Minister Christophe Castaner.

-Thirty-seven anti-riot police members came on Sunday, while 110 additional gendarmes would be deployed from Monday, he said.
+Thirty-seven anti-riot police members came on Sunday, while 110 additional gendarmes will be deployed from Monday, he said.

 Chechnya is a predominantly Muslim Russian republic in the North Caucasus.
 Two wars in the 1990s triggered a wave of emigration, with many Chechens heading for western Europe.